CaptainHPY/CaptainHPY/README.md

 # Hello, world! 👋🌍

-My name is Peiyan He, and I'm a student in AI from Beijing University of Technology,China!
+My name is Leo He(He Peiyan), and I'm a student in AI from Beijing University of Technology,China!

 Here's a bit about me: